kohana/unittest/guide/unittest.testing.md

 Of course, you'll need to make sure the path to the tests.php file is correct.
 If you want you can copy it to a more accessible location

-If you want to run tests from within an IDE then you need to include the kohana files within the test itself:

-	<?php

-	require_once 'path/to/kohanas/index.php';

-	Class HalfEmptyTestCase extends PHPUnit_Framework_TestCase
-	{
-		// ...
-	}

 ### From the web

 Just navigate to http://yoursite.com/unittest.
 You may need to use yoursite.com/index.php/unittest if you have not enabled url rewriting in your .htaccess.